The Automated Warehouse: A moral question

 As for the manual tasks in the warehouse, we're already seeing containers and vehicles being unloaded by robots and automated guided vehicles (AGVs), and these AGVs now being able to put pallets away in racking.
 The addition of vision technology to the AGVs will enable them to check the quantity and type of products delivered and flag up any discrepancies, sending evidence in real time to the supplier.
 Basic forklift truck operations are a definite candidate for automation.

-With regard to picking, there are robots which are able to pick items from shelves, however they are still quite slow and are currently no match for human dexterity.
+With regard to picking, there are robots which are able to pick items from shelves, however, they are still quite slow and are currently no match for human dexterity.
 Goods-to-person technology is certainly advancing with robots bringing shelving to a manned station, such as those provided by Kiva, Swisslog, Grey Orange and Eiratech.
 We also have automated storage and retrieval systems performing a similar task.
 All of these systems still require a human to do the final pick and placement.
 Packing can be automated as can labelling and stacking for despatch.

 Recent advances have seen companies such as Geodis and Walmart trialling drones to undertake stock counts.
 However, there are potential issues with part pallet counts in the racking unless a full radio frequency identification system is introduced.

-The introduction of self-driving trucks for trunking between depots can certainly be envisaged, however replacing multi-drop vehicles and parcel couriers with self-drive vehicles may well be a last mile too far at present unless it is accompanied by a human whose role it is to make the final drop-off.
+The introduction of self-driving trucks for trunking between depots can certainly be envisaged, however replacing multi-drop vehicles and parcel couriers with self-drive vehicles may well be the last mile too far at present unless it is accompanied by a human whose role it is to make the final drop-off.

 Returning to the question of what happens to the people once advances in robotics and artificial intelligence have enabled companies to reduce their workforce: for HGV and LGV drivers, this change coincides with a significant shortage at present.
 The average age of HGV drivers in the UK is suggested to be 53, with 5 per cent of drivers being over the age of 65.
 The difficulty of attracting younger workers into the industry further compounds the issue, as has the vote to leave the EU causing Eastern European staff working in the logistics industry to return to their own countries.